Walks from Burntisland

 Fife · Scotland

-MapBeautiful walks starting or ending at Burntisland Station.
+MapBeautiful walks ending at Burntisland Station.

 Alternatively, view walks you can reach directly from Burntisland by train.

-Cowdenbeath Station to Burntisland Station
+Cowdenbeath to Burntisland

 About half on road, half off-road, with gorse, grazing animals, kissing gates, stiles and small lochs.
 Most road sections are small and quiet or in-town with good pavements and though there is a 2 km stretch along the A909.
 Includes the Old North Road local heritage trail and a footpath along the banks of Stenhouse Reservoir, with likely views to the Firth of Forth.
 Optional side trips up Dunearn Hill (an ancient hill-fort) or Burntisland Binn.
 Bring food and drink as there is nowhere to stop and eat; bus routes on the B925 and B9157.